drunomics/automatic-backups/README.md

    1. There will be a global parent folder with same name as the name set in .platform.app.yml.
    2. Inside it there will be a sql directory which will hold directories for each existing branch, and inside the later one there will be the db files.
    3. Inside the parent directory will also be a folder called files-{site-name} which will hold the files of each site.

+6. Clean-up of old backups:
+   When the script is uploading the db backups on S3 it is also marking them with a certain tag.
+Dbs from the first day of the month are marked "archive" while all the other ones are marked "rolling".
+Based on this a lifecycle can be setup on AWS to clean-up old files.
+Instructions on how to create on are here: https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html.
+The rule that need to be added should target object with tag sqldump and value rolling.
+Set an expiration limit and all the rolling tagged objects will get deleted.
+This won't apply for files directories.
+They are not tagged and they will get deleted if passed the expiration date.